Equity, Diversity and Inclusion

 Program Design Expert Committee

-The mandate of the Program Design Expert Committee (PDEC) is to provide expert advice on issues of equity, diversity and inclusion (EDI) throughout the development of the Dimensions pilot program.
-The committee reviews and provides feedback related to EDI content, language, and approach on sections of the Dimensions handbook and other documents as they are developed in collaboration with tri-agency staff and Dimensions cohort and affiliate institutions.
-The committee is designed to include representation from across Canada, from various sizes and types of institutions, and from various underrepresented or disadvantaged groups.
+The mandate of the Program Design Expert Committee (PDEC) was to provide expert advice on issues of EDI throughout the development of the Dimensions pilot program.
+The committee reviewed and provided feedback related to EDI content, language, and approach on sections of the Dimensions handbook and other documents as they were developed in collaboration with tri-agency staff and Dimensions cohort and affiliate institutions.
+The committee was designed to include representation from across Canada, from various sizes and types of institutions, and from various equity-deserving groups.

 -